soso0024/pj-aidev-dataset_with_random_docstring/.clinerules/test-generator.md

 - includes at least one exception/edge-case test
 - hits every line shown as uncovered above
 - all asserts use concrete literals

+### Test Execution

+Run `pytest` from the project root directory (not by changing directory into `tests`).
+This ensures correct coverage measurement and test discovery.
+For example, execute:

+    pytest tests/ --cov=. --cov-report=term-missing

+from the root of the repository.